I used to be an arrogant nagger. I loved to fight with my wife mercilessly. But then, the tables turned.

 Some women compare living with an angry husband to living by an active volcano.
 One always lives in a constant state of alertness—always waiting for something to blow up and splatter molten lava everywhere.
 Even a small outburst can immediately throw one off-balance and ruin a perfectly lovely day.
 The one big difference between a husband and a volcano is that you can more easily move away from one of them.

-However on the other hand, a husband is also more manageable than a volcano.
+However, a husband is also more manageable than a volcano.
 You can at least somewhat prepare yourself to deal with your husband to whom you've committed your life and love.
-If you'll allow me to, I'd like to share a few things from a guy's perspective, based on my own past and actions.
+I'd like to share a few things about anger from a guy's perspective, based on my own past and actions.
 Because, well, no one knows men better than men—after all, dogs know dogs best.

 The following advice is based on the assumption that your husband's anger is directed at you, and not a politician or the electricity bill.
-However in order for the advice to be effective, it may require you to shift your own mental perspective and, often times, your ego.
+However, for the advice to be effective, it may require you to shift your own mental perspective and, often times, your ego.

 It is essential you do what is best for both of you.
 So, if you are ready to arm yourself with a new mindset and learn helpful skills, then read on.

-- Remember: Angry men suffer too.
+- Anger is a form of great suffering.
 When a man abuses a woman, he abuses himself too.
-Initially, anger makes a man feel powerful and in control—but it burns him from within.
+Initially, anger makes a man feel powerful and in control, but it slowly burns and consumes him from within.
 Eventually, that stereotypical sense of "manliness" has a boomerang effect on the man's physical and spiritual health, and he agonizes a great deal without ever acknowledging or letting it show.
 This results in a vicious cycle.
 If you can see it for what it is then things can seem a bit less personal and more of a lesson about the causes of human suffering.

 - Anger is a weakness.
-Despite how it's often portrayed in our culture, anger is not a strength.
+Despite how it is often portrayed in our culture, anger is not a strength—it is a weakness.
 My spiritual teacher has a saying I really like on this topic, "Big dogs don't bark.
 They don't need to."
 Strong and confident men don't need to bark, only the insecure and fearful ones do.
-It helps to remember this as you are dealing with your angry husband.
+The real question should be—what is he hiding behind his anger?

 - Don't put fuel into the fire.
 Anger has an important trait: it’s temporary.
 So let him be angry by himself and know that he will calm down eventually.
 If you put more fire into his fire, it may last for more hours or even days than it normally would have.
 Remember, his anger will pass but what you say to each other while arguing in the heat of the moment may leave scars forever.

 - Wait until he's calmed down.
 Address his anger when he's more rational.
 Don’t be surprised that your husband is still angry, even when everything went according to his wish.
-Understand that the body is an energy system, and that it takes time for that energy to settle.
-Usually it takes at least 20 minutes for the adrenaline's effect to die down.
-When he's calm, address his irrational behavior and perhaps share one of the anger management techniques that "you learned for yourself" that will be helpful for him too.
+Understand that the body is an energy system and that it takes time for that energy to settle.
+Usually, it takes at least 20 minutes for the adrenaline's effect to die down.
+When he's calm, address his irrational behavior.

 - Set your boundaries.
 Set them and stick to them.
 The biggest mistake I see others make often is that they do not clearly define what they will be willing to tolerate.
 Setting boundaries and making them known to your husband is one of the most effective anger management techniques around the house.